membraneframework/membrane_tutorials/videoroom/videoroom.md

   ```

   Is there anything left to explain?
 Well, we are defining our ```VideoRoomWeb.PeerChannel``` and making it use Phoenix.Channel (we will be able to implements its callbacks then!).
 We are also "importing" Logger module.
-  Let's impor our first callback!
+  Let's import our first callback!
   ```elixir
     @impl true
     def join("room:" <> room_id, _params, socket) do